SeeSharpSoft/intellij-csv-validator/README.md

 Always quotes a single value on save - even if not required.

-##### Enable column highlighting

-An easy way to switch *Column Highlighting* on or off (in table editor).

 ### Color Scheme

-The different symbols of a CSV document, namely the separator (comma), the quotes, the escaped literals and the text elements itself, are highlighted by a coloring scheme that can be customized:
+The different symbols of a CSV document, namely the *separator* (e.g. comma, pipe, semicolon), the *quote* character, the *escaped literals* and the *text* elements itself, are colored based on the CSV color scheme settings:

-- _File > Settings > Editor > Color Scheme > CSV_
+- _File > Settings > Editor > Color Scheme > CSV/TSV/PSV_

 Preset colors are based on Jetbrains IDE defaults and support the different UI themes.

 ![Color scheme settings](./docs/colorsettings.png)

-#### Column Highlighting Colors
+#### Column Colors

-Besides defining colors and font-style variants for the different CSV symbols, additionally up to 10 different column highlight colors can be defined.
+Besides the colors and font-style variants for the different CSV symbols, additionally up to 10 different column colors can be defined.
 Those colors are applied to the columns round robin.
-Undefined column highlight colors will be skipped if they are not followed by any other color definition.
+Column colors are taken into account when **Rainbow** is selected as [**Value Coloring**](#value-coloring) option in the [Editor Settings](#editor-settings).

 ### Formatting